web-deps/odom/docs/collections.md

 - `datum`
   - Type: `any`
   - Required: Yes.
   - Usage: Contains the information required to create a node.
-It is a member of the data array.
+It is a member of the collection array.

 **Return Value**: